 (This is a pilot project to serve the most underserved of families, children whose parents are seriously mentally ill and have been convicted of some sort of crime and reside in the locked-down facility of the State Hospital.
 We are working on ways to make family services more appropriate for these families and patients.)

-VII.
+VI.
 Parenting after Release and during Re-Entry

-VIII.
+VII.
 Family and Individual Conferencing:

 These sessions are available throughout the state for families preparing for a parent’s incarceration, having difficulty with the children and need individualized support, and